sweetgiorni/dbmonkey/README.md

 On the "View Case" screen, you should see an arrow button next to the client's email.
 From there you can select an email template to send.
 Unfortunately, web browsers have a hard limit on the length of a mailto link, which means that if the email has a total length over two thousand characters, it won't work.
 In this situation, the script will instead copy the body of the email to your clipboard.
 So if you click a template but the Outlook email window that pops up is blank, just hit Ctrl+V.

+<h3>Blue Yourself</h3>
+This feature goes through all the cases you have flagged blue to yourself and flags this yellow.
+Use this in the morning when you get into work to save 30 seconds.
+It adds up!
+To use, go to your flagged cases page and click the button at the button labeled "Blue yourself!"

+<h3>Note Highlighting</h3>
+Important events in your case's life are now highlighted the appropriate color.
+These events include shipping/receiving, billing, evaluation and recovery completion, and eval follow-up calls.